List of Kyōryū Sentai Zyuranger characters: Bandora

 Bandora gets extremely furious in a hilarious manner when defeated.
-She also experiences headaches at times, only to be comforted by her fellow warriors, usually Grifforzer.
+She also experiences headaches at times, only to be comforted by her fellow warriors, usually Grifforzar.
 Moreover, Bandora does eccentric things such as going on a crash diet and dismissing her followers when they fail.
-When she created Dora Franke from the Dokiita-Clay, she had her minions build the Satan Tower.
-After which, she performed the Strongest of Black Magic rituals, which is used in the summoning of Great Satan, and this nearly kills her.
+When she created Dora Franke from the Dokiita Clay, she had her minions build the Saturn Tower.
+After which, she performed the Strongest of Black Magic rituals, which is used in the summoning of Great Saturn, and this nearly kills her.

-She loses her powers after shedding a tear over Kai's death back to his past (after being resurrected by Great Satan to pilot Dora Taros) as a witch loses her powers upon crying.
+She loses her powers after shedding a tear over Kai's death (after being resurrected by Great Saturn to pilot Dora Taros) as a witch loses her powers upon crying.
 Powerless, Bandora and her henchmen are sealed away and exiled to space by Daizyuzin.
-She is overwhelmed by the cuteness of Lamie and Grifforzer's son and cradles him around, proving she has, in the end, regained a part of her former goodness.
+She is overwhelmed by the cuteness of Lamy and Grifforzar's son and cradles him around, proving she has, in the end, regained a part of her former goodness.

 Bandora's staff, the DoraSceptre, can do many magic tricks, including making the Dora Monsters grow.
 She often looks down at Earth through her DoraScope.